JMMP-Group/GO_coordination/meetings/minutes_20Nov2025.md

 ## Actions from last meeting:

 - [x] (AB) Check and send any details on strong -ve temperatures at ice shelf to SK and CP.
-- [ ] (All) Be proactive about transferring workflows to Monsoon3. -- [Mostly done, IA is finishing review of anc for GOSI9, suite requires install app update.
-Daley involved too]
+- [ ] (All) Be proactive about transferring workflows to Monsoon3.
+    * Mostly done, IA is finishing review of ancils for GOSI9, suite requires install app update.
+Daley involved too
-- [x] (AA) Ask Met Office Science IT
+- [x] (AA) Ask Met Office Science IT:
-      - [ ] Replace current ad hoc method with a formal procedure to review ancillary files licenses and get these onto Monson --[Ben Fitzpatrick working on formal agreement.]
+    - [x] Replace current ad hoc method with a formal procedure to review ancillary files licenses and get these onto Monsoon
+        * Ben Fitzpatrick working on formal agreement.
-      - [ ] For development configurations, where the ancil files are not finalised, can we agree on terms to share these files (with NOC) without approval, or using a generic licence/agreement? -- [Ben Fitzpatrick advised to license and review the ancil files upfront, before copying these to Monsoon; no need to review these once the ancil files are finalised, unless there are significant changes to content that used new/distinct data sources that should trigger an update of either the attribution or licence file.]
+    - [x] For development configurations, where the ancil files are not finalised, can we agree on terms to share these files (with NOC) without approval, or using a generic licence/agreement?
+        * Ben Fitzpatrick advised to license and review the ancil files upfront, before copying these to Monsoon; no need to review these once the ancil files are finalised, unless there are significant changes to content that used new/distinct data sources that should trigger an update of either the attribution or licence file.
--[x] (Met Office team) To run further experiments looking into the timestep dependence of NEMO 5
+- [x] (Met Office team) To run further experiments looking into the timestep dependence of NEMO 5
   * eORCA025 + RK3
-      - [ ] 15m timestep
+      - [x] 15m timestep
-      - [ ] 45m timestep
+      - [x] 45m timestep
-      - [ ] Richardson number vertical mixing scheme
+      - [x] Richardson number vertical mixing scheme
-      - [ ] Centered tracer advection scheme
+      - [x] ~~Centered~~ MUSCL tracer advection scheme
   * eORCA1 + RK3
-      - [ ] 2hr timestep
+      - [x] 2hr timestep
-      - [ ] Richardson number vertical mixing scheme
+      - [x] Richardson number vertical mixing scheme
 - [x] (DC) to provide Sebastien Masson with the namelists and `ocean.output` files for CG's experiments.

 - [x] (AA) Send out agenda ~1 week ahead of the next quarterly meeting (20th November) and ask EB to minute the meeting.